 I have been associated with the Baseball Hall of Fame in Cooperstown New York for 20 years now.
 Several of my images are on display in the "sacred grounds" section of the hall.
 The hall has now used my images on their website to document Candlestick Park coming down.
 Here is the link.

-My site has OVER 450 slideshows.
+My site has over 500 slideshows.
 Many are of demolished stadiums and arenas.
 Places like Chicago Stadium, the Boston Garden, Comiskey Park and many, many others.
 I also have slideshows of current and no longer in use venues, as well as sites of where many of these facilities once stood.

 Photos with my watermark (copyright Bob Busser) may NOT be used without written permission and compensation.
 Any unauthorized use will result in prosecution.
 All photos WITHOUT my watermark are not mine and WILL NOT BE SOLD.
 This includes ALL maps and aerials.
 Those photos and maps were found on the internet.

 In case you were wondering, I have used the following Nikon bodies for my photos.
 Film is as follows, Nikon N6006, N8008, F4 and F5.
 Early film (mid 70's thru the 80's) were shot with a Canon AE1.
 All digital photos have been shot with Nikon cameras and lenses.
 Starting with the Nikon D2H, Nikon D2XS, Nikon D300 and the Nikon D3.
-I have upgraded to the Nikon D750 and D810.
-I use the Nano coated Nikon lenses.
+I have upgraded to the Nikon D810 in August of 2016.
+That will be my go to camera now.